amplience/amplience-bigcommerce-catalyst/README.md

 - drive site content
 - schedule & preview content
 - real-time visualisation of content
-- automation scripts to load required content schemas and types to your Content HUB
+- automation script to update Content Types and Preview URLs in your Content Hub

 The documentation starting here below is 'as-is' from BigCommerce.
 For Amplience specifics please see the docs listed under Amplience Contents.